 These pastel eggs to crochet are a great beginner crochet pattern.
 I made pastel eggs using the chain stitch with pastel colored yarn.
 It might be hard to believe, but I made these eggs probably ten years ago.
-They still look like I just made them today.
-I get them out at Easter and use them as a decoration in a pretty bowl or in a cute Easter basket.

 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.